Mauricie: two deaf employees hired at IGA Pointe-du-Lac

 Mr. Giguère has been used for several years to offer job opportunities to people who live with a disability or who need to better integrate into society.

-“Sometimes there are clients who don’t know about deafness, but you have to be patient, because sometimes you have to write things down.
+“Sometimes there are clients who don’t know regarding deafness, but you have to be patient, because sometimes you have to write things down.
 The client must write what he wants.
 Afterwards, I will do things, ”said the other deaf employee of the IGA, Yuri Daigle.

 For Jérôme Blanchette, a former employee of the IGA des Chenaux, it is a source of pride to see people from his community succeed.